Renaissance (Beyoncé album): Commercial performance

 Following its release, all tracks from Renaissance charted on the Billboard Hot 100 in the chart dated August 13, 2022.
 All 15 new tracks debuted inside the top 70 of the chart, while previously released lead single "Break My Soul" ascended to number one, making Renaissance Beyoncé's second album to chart all of its tracks simultaneously after Lemonade achieved the feat in 2016.
 Additionally, Renaissance became Beyoncé's first album since I Am...
 Sasha Fierce (2008) to achieve multiple top ten singles in the United States, with "Break My Soul" and "Cuff It" peaking at number 1 and 6 respectively.

 Renaissance received 179.06 million streams in its first week, the eighth-biggest of the year overall, and the most of Beyoncé's career.
 In terms of traditional album sales, Renaissance posted the fourth-largest sales week for an album in 2022 with 190,000 albums sold.
 Additionally, the album sold 26,000 vinyl copies in its debut week.

 Renaissance went on to spend its first 14 consecutive weeks within the top 10 of the Billboard 200.
-It returned to the Top 15 after a boost following the 2023 Grammy awards.
+It returned to the Top 15 after a boost following the 65th Annual Grammy Awards.